kostixdev/intervaq/docs/README.md

 <a name="module_Intervaq..Interval+pausedAtTime"></a>

 ### interval.pausedAtTime : <code>null</code> \| <code>number</code>
-null or Int datetime when current interval is paused.
+null or timestamp when current interval is paused.

 **Kind**: instance property of [<code>Interval</code>](#module_Intervaq..Interval)
 <a name="module_Intervaq..Interval+checkTimeToExecute"></a>